South Korean opposition leader is stabbed in the neck by a knife-wielding man

-SEOUL, South Korea (AP) — South Korean opposition leader Lee Jae-myung was stabbed in the neck by an unidentified knife-wielding man during a visit Tuesday to the southeastern city of Busan.
+SEOUL, South Korea (AP) — South Korean opposition leader Lee Jae-myung was stabbed in the neck by an unidentified knife-wielding man during a visit Tuesday to the southeastern city of Busan, police said.

-Busan’s emergency office said Lee was attacked as he visited the construction site of a new airport in the city.
-It said Lee, head of the main opposition Democratic Party, was conscious but his exact condition was unknown.
+Lee, head of the main opposition Democratic Party, was taken to a nearby hospital for treatment.
+Police and emergency officials said he was conscious and wasn't in critical condition, but his exact status was unknown.

+The attack happened when Lee walked through a crowd of journalists and others after finishing a tour of the site of a new airport in Busan.
+The attacker, posing as a supporter, approached Lee, saying he wanted to get his autograph, and then stabbed Lee in the neck with a knife, according to Busan police.

-Videos circulated on social media showed the attacker, wearing a paper crown reading “I'm Lee Jae-myung,” being chased and tackled by several people.
-He was arrested on the spot.
+Videos circulated on social media showed the suspect, wearing a paper crown reading “I’m Lee Jae-myung,” being chased and tackled by several people.

-A witness, Jin Jeong-hwa, told YTN television that the attacker approached Lee, saying he was a supporter and wanted to get his autograph, and then suddenly took out a knife-like weapon and stabbed him in the neck.
-Jin said Lee bled a lot.
+Police said officers arrested the man on the spot.
+During questioning, he refused to say why he attacked Lee, according to Yonhap news agency.

+Lee’s Democratic Party called the incident “a terrorist attack on Lee and a serious threat to democracy.”
+It called on police to make a through, swift investigation of the incident.

 President Yoon Suk Yeol expressed deep concern about Lee’s health and ordered authorities to investigate the attack, saying such violence would not be tolerated, according to Yoon’s office.